logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-diagnostic-metrics.md

 2. _(Optional)_ Add failsafes for shipping timeouts

-    You can configure Azure to back up your logs and metrics to Azure Blob Storage.
+    You can configure Azure to back up your data to Azure Blob Storage.
     So if the connection to Logz.io times out or an error occurs, you'll still have a backup of any dropped data.

     To do this, expand your function app's left menu, and then click **Integrate**.